haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-cache.md

 	bin/magento cache:clean [type] ... [type]
 	bin/magento cache:flush [type] ... [type]

 Where `[type]` is a space-separated list of cache types.
-Omitting `[type]` cleans or flushes all cache types at the same time.
-For example, to flush all cache types, enter
+Omitting `[type]` cleans or flushes all cache types at the same time. 例如， to flush all cache types, enter

 	bin/magento cache:flush